 In recent years, the widespread usage of social media and other online networks has sky-rocketed.
 This has also led to a very rapid increase in the power of social media influencers in young minds.
 In this scenario, it will be pretty useful to create software that can identify the true influencers based on their social media features.

 The dataset from Kaggle provided by PeerIndex is used here for training.
-Naive Bayes and Coordinate ascent-based algorithm can be employed for this project.
+Naive Bayes and Coordinate ascent-based algorithms can be employed for this project.
 Check out this IEEE paper to get a comparison of both these algorithms and more details about the project.

 IoT-Based Automatic Attendance System